 Lifting and hoisting of loads and personnel is an integral part of construction activity in a growing capital city.
-We place strict controls on these activities and the use of associated fixed and mobile plant to minimise impacts to the safety or amenity of public space for those living in, working in or visiting the City of Melbourne.
+We place strict controls on these activities and the use of associated fixed and mobile plant and equipment to minimise impacts to the safety or amenity of public space for those living in, working in or visiting the municipality.

-You must have a permit to operate a mobile crane, lift, hoist or other plant on or above a road in the City of Melbourne.
+You must have a permit to operate a mobile crane, lift, hoist or other plant on or above a road or other public space.
 Tower cranes installed on building sites that operate or weather vane over public space also require approval as part of a Construction Management Plan.
-If lifting activity will occur on or above an arterial road, railway, tramline, bus lane or waterway, you will also need third-party approval from the relevant responsible authority (see 7 Third party approvals).